How to Become a Speech Therapist in Iowa

-The Iowa Department of Education has put a strong focus on helping students with communication disorders in its school system, facilitating assessments and treatment options conducted by resident speech-language pathologists working within the schools.
-Beyond public school, the Department of Education also sponsors efforts with local districts to offer speech therapy services to students even beyond high school, all the way up to age 21.
+For starters, the Iowa Department of Education has put a strong focus on helping students with communication disorders in the public school system.
+The department is all-in on facilitating assessments and treatment options conducted by resident speech-language pathologists working within the schools.
+The Department of Education also sponsors efforts with local districts to offer speech therapy services to students even beyond high school, all the way up to age 21.

 These state-sponsored efforts, along with a growing need for SLP services in private practices, clinics and rehabilitation centers throughout the state, have been driving demand for licensed speech-language pathologists in Iowa.
 In fact, the number of SLP jobs in Iowa is projected to increase by 30% over the decade leading up to 2030, a far higher rate than the 19% forecast nationally.

-To become an SLP and join the movement to make speech therapy services more accessible as demand grows in the state, you would start by meeting licensing requirements established by the Iowa Board of Speech Pathology and Audiology.
+To join their ranks, you’ll need to meet licensing requirements established by the Iowa Board of Speech Pathology and Audiology.

 Step 1.
 Complete a Qualifying Master’s Degree Program in Speech-Language Pathology

-You are required to hold a master’s degree with a major in speech-language pathology through an accredited school.
-Accreditation is granted through national or regional accreditation agencies, or through ASHA’s Council on Academic Accreditation (CAA).
+Your first step is going to be to earn a master’s degree with a major in speech-language pathology from an accredited school.
+Specialty accreditation in speech pathology programs is granted through ASHA’s Council on Academic Accreditation (CAA).

-The CAA and other accrediting agencies accredit both online master’s programs and traditional campus-based programs.
-As more working professionals find full-time traditional campus-based programs incompatible with their work schedules, online programs have become the preferred method for meeting education requirements.
+CAA accredits both online master’s programs and traditional campus-based programs.
+As more working professionals find full-time traditional campus-based programs tough to match with their work schedules, online programs have become a popular way to go.

-Typically, communicative disorders and sciences graduate programs do not require an undergraduate degree in the same field.
-If you do have an undergraduate background in the field, you are at a great advantage when applying to graduate programs.
+If you have an undergraduate background in the communicative sciences and disorders, you are at a great advantage when applying to graduate programs.
 If you don’t, many graduate programs simply require that you take some pre-professional courses before making the transition to graduate courses.

 Foundational prerequisite courses often include

-In addition to the CAA-accredited online programs that are now widely available, there are four accredited master’s programs in communicative sciences and disorders available at campus based schools in Iowa.
+In addition to the CAA-accredited online programs that are now widely available, there are three accredited master’s programs available at campus based schools in Iowa.

 Using the University of Iowa program as an example, you can expect your graduate program to cover 60-65 credits worth of material.
 Here is a short list of some of the courses you can expect to take at the graduate level:

 Outside of the classroom, you’ll be completing a 400-hour clinical practicum.
-This practicum is a requirement for Iowa licensure and completion of your graduate program.
+This practicum is a requirement for Iowa licensure or the CCC-SLP and completion of your graduate program.
 You are required to work with a licensed speech-language pathologist in order for this clinical practicum to count towards an Iowa license.

 Step 2.
 Gain Nine Months of Professional Experience Through a Clinical Fellowship Program